Sekoree/MikuSharp/README.md

 # This is basically EoL and hardly working
-If you wanna do stuff with it go ahead, though if you're just here for some small parts of it, I have rewritten some things as their own library if you want something to talk to NND, look at [NicoNicoNii](https://github.com/Sekoree/NicoNicoNii) For MeekMoe api stuff use [MeekMoe.Images](https://github.com/Meek-Moe/MeekMoe.Images) For anything else feel free to add me on Discord and ask stuff (Sekoree#3939)
+If you wanna do stuff with it go ahead, though if you're just here for some small parts of it, I have rewritten some things as their own library
+* If you want something to talk to NND, look at [NicoNicoNii](https://github.com/Sekoree/NicoNicoNii)
+* For MeekMoe api stuff use [MeekMoe.Images](https://github.com/Meek-Moe/MeekMoe.Images)
+* For anything else feel free to add me on Discord and ask stuff (Sekoree#3939)

 The new version will be in this https://github.com/Miku-Bot/mN